 Long-time ECV partner Love146 works toward the abolition of child trafficking and exploitation through Prevention Education, and caring for survivors.
 Love146 is serving survivors of domestic minor sex trafficking in Connecticut, and also have programs serving children affected by trafficking in the UK and the Philippines.

-Founded by ECVers John & Jen Hartley and Robb & Asha Evans, Pathways works to cultivate peace by forging pathways for the practice of mutual respect among individuals and communities of "the West" and "the Muslim world."
+Led by ECVer John Hartley, Pathways works to cultivate peace by forging pathways for the practice of mutual respect among individuals and communities of "the West" and "the Muslim world."

 Founded by Fred and Vicky Sigworth to improve the lives of those living with spinal cord injuries.